Sumbawa Travel Guide 2026: Whale Sharks, Surf & Beaches

 - Whale sharks feeding near the surface

-- Excellent visibility (often 15–25m)
+- Excellent visibility (often 15–25 m)

 The experience is calm and respectful.
 These gentle giants can grow up to 12 meters long but are completely harmless.